 Duplex locomotives had two engines and two sets of drivers on a single rigid frame.

 - 6-4-4-6: Pennsylvania (the only one made was owned by PRR)

 Articulated Steam Locomotives

-Articulated locomotives had multiple engines and sets of drivers that could move independently of each other.
+Articulated locomotives had multiple engines and sets of drivers that could operate independently of each other.

 - 2-6-6-6: Allegheny (C&O) or Blue Ridge (Virginian Railway)